chris-warner-II/chris-warner-II.github.io/_poetry/10_Rhapsody_in_Red.md

   So that now, She’s a storm in a teacup, \
   She’s a Rhapsody in red. \
   And I’m a tangled up thatch of weeds sprouting up out of my head. \
-  She’s a hurricane came to inundate the water shed. \
+  She’s a hurricane come to inundate the water shed. \
   And I'm a white pelican standing on the beach staring out dumbfounded.

 ***Chorus:*** \
   But its alright; She’ll only last the night. \
-  She’ll be gone come the dawns gray light. \
+  She’ll be gone come the dawn's gray light. \
   But I don’t fight; In fact, I pay it no mind \
   Most of the time.
 Most of the time.